 Crossing the border from Oman to Dubai is relatively straightforward.
 That may sound surprising, considering land borders in the Middle East are often fairly strict.

 This article provides a step-by-step guide on how to get from Oman to Dubai (and vice versa) overland.
-It was last updated on the 22nd of January 2020.
+It was last updated on the 24th of June 2020.